-Among the many rooms of the house there is a pillar entrance hall with monumental staircase, as well as a ticket room, a salon, a dance hall, a library and a ballroom.
-It also has an Anglican church, a cricket and tennis club, and the oldest British school outside England.
-It still serves as a gentleman's club and a meeting place exclusively for the remaining British port wine trading organizations.
-These generate "only" more than one third of sales today.
+Amongst the many rooms of the building there is a pillar entrance hall with monumental staircase, as well as a ticket room, a salon, a dance hall, a library and a ballroom.
+It also has an Anglican church, a cricket and tennis club, and the oldest British school outside of England.
+It still serves as a men's club and meeting place exclusively for the remaining British port wine trading organizations.
+Today, however, these generate "only" more than one third of the turnover.
 Traditionally, the "Wednesday Lunch" takes place, but today mainly Portuguese (as the CEO of British companies) dine and discuss the wine industry.
 See also below Marquês de Pombal,